kedro-org/kedro-viz/README.md

 `http://localhost:4141/?data=demo&newgraph=true`

-This provided setting will then persist for all sessions on your machine, until it is otherwise changed.
+The setting you provide persists for all sessions on your machine, until you change it.

 ### Viewing flags

-See the message in your browser's console for info regarding the available flags and their values as currently set on your machine.
+Kedro-Viz will log a message in your browser's [developer console](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools#The_JavaScript_console) regarding the available flags and their values as currently set on your machine.

 ## What licence do you use?